Trenzo55/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20-hiago Create a script that removes all letters c and C from input 21-reverse as the name implies reverse input 22-users_and_homes print just 2 fields
+100-empty_casks display names of empty files and directories
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~